MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

 Quick Start
 ---------
 To get started quickly with creating a module, ChopShop provides a simple shell script to setup a simple module stub for you.
 You can use 'newmod.sh' to create this stub and open an editor for you to get right to work.
-The newmod.sh script takes two arguments.
-The first is the name of the module you want to create and the second is a string (either 'tcp' or 'udp') depending upon the layer 4 payload you intend to parse.
+The newmod.sh script takes two or three arguments.
+The first is the name of the module you want to create and the second is a string ('tcp', 'udp', 'ip' or 'CUSTOM') depending upon the payload you intend to parse.
+If you use 'CUSTOM' as the argument, the script will expect another argument which is the 'type' you are trying to process, e.g., 'http'.
+After creating the module stub and documentation file, the script will open up your editor to allow you to write your module

 <code>
 ./newmod.sh awesome_decoder tcp